 Your deposit schedule is not determined by how often you pay your employees.
-Your deposit schedule depends on the total tax liability you reported on Form 941-SS during the previous four-quarter lookback period (July 1 of the second preceding calendar year through June 30 of last year).
+Your deposit schedule depends on the total tax liability you reported on Form 941-SS during the previous four-quarter lookback period (July 1 of the second preceding calendar year through June 30 of the preceding calendar year).
 See section 8 of Pub.
 80 (Circular SS) for details.
-If you filed Form 944-SS in 2011 or Form 944 in 2012, your lookback period is the 2011 calendar year.
+If you filed Form 944 in either 2012 or 2013, your lookback period is the 2012 calendar year.